code4policy/modules/finalproject/project.md

 * A link to your final project rendered on GitHub pages
 * A "data" or "backend" folder containing original source data, transformation steps (or python script), and final data that your visualization consumes for each dataset
+* A completed final project **reflection** from each student (these will be graded individually - a google form will be sent out).
-* A completed final project reflection from each student (these will be graded individually - a google form will be sent out).
+* A completed final project **submission** from each student (these will be graded individually - a google form will be sent out).

 ## Submitting the Project

 When you're ready to submit the project, please create a new github issue in your repository called "Ready for Review".

 In your team's slack channel, post a link, to that issue and mention @dhrumil letting me know that the project is submitted and ready for my review.
 Once I've recieved that note from you, I may start grading the project.
-Please note that the projects are due by midnight of **Sunday Jan 20**.
+Please note that the projects are due by midnight of **Monday Jan 20**.

 Please **let me know** if you think your team needs more time and won't be able to meet the originally set due date so that I know when to expect a submission.